mkannan007/webdriverio-appium-cucumber/README.md

 ### To Run the test
 `npm run wdio`

-# A Sample Test Report target folder is already pushed to the main page for your reference as below
+# Automation Test Execution Report target folder is already pushed to the main branch for your reference as below, Please download and see

 ## To see the html report after the test execution